PakonAges/IdleTD/Assets/Plugins/Fingers/Readme.txt

 Troubleshooting / FAQ:
 --------------------
 Q: My gestures aren't working.
 A: Did you add a physics and/or physics2d ray caster to your camera?
 What about pass through objects, have you set those up properly?
+Did you add collider or collider2d to your game object?

 Q: Simultaneous gestures are not working.
 A: Ensure you call the allow simultaneous method on one of the gestures.
 Also consider trying ClearTrackedTouchesOnEndOrFail = true.

 Q: My gesture is always failing.
 A: Most likely you need to set the platform specific view on the gesture.
 You can set this to the game object of the canvas, or another game object with the UI element or game object collider you want the gesture to execute on.
+A: In Player Settings > Other Settings > Turn on Prebake Collision Meshes.
+Turn off Strip Engine Code.

 Q: Help / I'm lost!?!?
 A: I'm available to answer your questions or feedback at support@digitalruby.com